Using "Always Free" services

 There are any number of services available these days to build your own website at zero cost.
 You might have to buy a domain name, but even those you can get free for the first year.
 So where's the catch?

-Advertisements.
+Advertisements is one.
 If your website is constantly invaded by ads, many of your visitors will likely be distracted to the point of going elsewhere.
 To get rid of the ads your only choice is to upgrade to a paid plan.
 It might be as little as $10/month, but those costs soon mount up.

 Is there a better way?
 You could assemble the individual components of your website using the “always free” services offered by independent technology companies.
 But which services do you need, and which companies offer the best free plans?
 Moreover, if you just want to start a blog or create a presence for your business, do you have the skills and experience to do it yourself?